 Three specialized ultrasound-based modalities can be used to assess liver fibrosis: 1) vibration-controlled transient elastography (VCTE/FibroScan®); 2) acoustic radiation force impulse (ARFI) imaging; and 3) 2-dimensional shear wave elastography (Aixplorer®, Supersonic Imagine).
 Magnetic resonance elastography (MRE) using MRI is another modality that can be used.
 These modalities correlate with stage of histologic fibrosis, and cutoffs that correspond to histologic cirrhosis have been developed.
-Additional information on these tests can be found at www.hepatitis.va.gov/provider/reviews/liver-fibrosis.asp.
+Additional information on these tests can be found at Summary Table - Viral Hepatitis and Liver Disease (va.gov).
 However, it is important for clinicians to understand that the functional parameters are different for each technology and for each disease state in which they are used.
 For example, in patients who have been cured of their hepatitis C, there is currently a lack of validated data to understand what their noninvasive fibrosis assessment means.
 Obesity is a confounding factor for many of these tests, and there is also a learning curve for operators of the modality, with greater reliability after performing more tests.
 As a result, clinical correlation is recommended when interpreting the FibroScan® or other test results.
 Not every VA facility has these modalities available.

-Liver biopsy
+Liver Biopsy